department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/2024-07-clinical-reminders-phase-2/conversation guide.md

 5. Go ahead and answer the question and please move on.

 - Moderator: Note what answer participant selects on this screen, since the answer will determine whether user goes to either screen 3a or screen 4a.
-    - If yes, go to task 5.
+    - If yes, go to task 5 “Which toxins or hazards were you exposed to”
-    - If no, go to task 6.
+    - If no, go to task 8, “Thank you” page and the end of questionnaire.
+    - If I’m not sure, go to task 7, “Do you want more information”

 ## Task 5: Screen 3a-Which toxins or hazards were you exposed to - 3 minutes